-Bad advertisements make me wish I used an ad-blocker.
+Bad advertisements make you wish you used an ad-blocker.

-Noisy online advertisements wake up my sleepy family, disturb co-workers or interfere with telephone calls.
+Noisy online advertisements wake up sleepy family members, disturb co-workers and can even interfere with telephone calls.
 (Who doesn't click on the browser during a dull call?)

-Thanks to them, I switch off my computer speakers.
-That means I miss useful audio cues.
+Thanks to bad, noisy ads, users switch off their computer speakers.
+That means they can miss useful audio cues.

 There’s nothing illegal or immoral about blocking ads.
 Ad-blocking isn’t killing the internet.